tc39/proposal-temporal/docs/time.md

 You can round the result using the `smallestUnit`, `roundingIncrement`, and `roundingMode` options.
 These behave as in the `Temporal.Duration.round()` method.
 The default is to do no rounding.

+Computing the difference between two times in different calendar systems is not supported.
+If you need to do this, choose the calendar in which the computation takes place by converting one of the times with `time.withCalendar()`.

 Usage example: